 Currently, the following features of the conversion tool are under development:

-Conversion of custom targets, as well as some non-build-critical targets such as BinPlace.
+Conversion of custom targets, as well as some non-build-critical targets such as BinPlace. (binplace itself is supported in the new msbuild.exe based build system)

 Ability to view all settings for converted projects in the Visual Studio Property Sheets.